 So, that’s a quick overview of the Alps.
 You can get on the Autobahn and blast the entire 660-mile length in about 8 hours.
 Or, you can really enjoy yourself for weeks at a time by riding up and down and all around and still only touch the surface.
 It’s beautiful, beautiful country.

 Potential tour guests sometimes ask me what they can expect in Europe, especially if it is their first trip coming from America.
 I’ve been traveling to Europe since 1973.
 I feel very comfortable there so it takes some effort for me to imagine what it would be like if I were coming for the first time but, I’ll try.

 Unless you get off the airplane at a gateway city such as Amsterdam or Munich your first on the ground exposure will probably be the Zurich, Geneva or Bern airport.
 English is readily spoken.
 These airports are not much different from similar sized airports here in the states.

 There are various ways to get from the airport to Thun.
 If you land in Zurich or Geneva you will likely take the train to Thun.
 I provide some detailed info on how to take the train from Zurich.
-If you land in Bern you will either be picked up by the motorcycle shop or take a taxi.
-Either way the ride to Thun takes approx. a 20 – 25 minute.
 In Switzerland the highway is filled with BMW’s, Audi’s, VW’s, Mercedes, plus occasional American cars and minivans.
 The countryside is mostly hilly farmland surrounded by mountains with the occasional cluster of industrial buildings, homes, or apartments along the way.

 Thun is a vibrant modern city with a mixture of new and old architecture.
 In the old section of the city you’ll find the European Alpine architecture that you would expect with lots of outdoor cafes, small shops and the occasional department type store.